roadiz/docs/developer/first-steps/contributing.rst

 ------------

 The code you contributed to the project should respect the guidelines defined in PHP *PSR2* standard.
-If you install the requirements for devs by the command ``composer update-dev``, you can use *phpcs* to check your code.
+If you install the requirements for devs by the command ``composer update --dev``, you can use *phpcs* to check your code.
 You can copy and paste the following command-lines to check easily:

 .. code-block:: console